Section 07: Probability & Statistics

 A company knows that 5% of its products are defective.

-Question: What is the probability that a randomly selected product is NOT defective?
+Question: Probability that a random product is NOT defective?

-Question: In a sample of 3 products, what’s the probability that at least one is defective?
+Question: In sample of 3 products, what’s the probability that at least one is defective?

 General Addition Rule (Additionssatz)